No767/Typeform.py/README.md

 - [ ] Improved TUI using [Textual](https://textual.textualize.io/)
 - [ ] Unit testing (Test Python 3.8 - 3.11)
 - [ ] Making the whole project properly statically typed (check using [Pyright](https://pypi.org/project/pyright/))
+- [ ] More commands
+- [ ] Global PRAW session management system
+- [ ] Live Updates (Either this will be first developed on Kumiko or Akari, and then ported, or developed here first.
+The idea comes from here: https://github.com/No767/Kumiko/discussions/266)

 ## Running the script